 There are 3.5 billion searches performed on Google everyday.

 And almost one-thirds of these search queries are made using voice commands.

-So, if your website isn’t voice search-friendly by next year, you risk missing out on a lot of valuable leads.
+Having said that, if your website isn’t voice search-friendly, you risk missing out on a lot of valuable exposure.

 Majority of these voice searches are made on smartphone features such as Google Assistant, Amazon Alexa and Siri by Apple.

 Apart from that, smart home speakers such as Google Home, Amazon Echo and Apple Homepod are becoming notoriously popular among millennials.

 I, myself, own a Google Home and use it for catching up on news, podcasts, product reviews and so much more!

 These devices can instantly process your voice commands, convert them to text and run online searches to deliver the best results in the form of answers.